The trends of IOT manufacturing in China

 IIoT manufacturing in China offers a variety of opportunities for foreign business participation, especially those such as telcos, IIoT and industry 4.0 system integrators, IIoT platform developers, analytics software and industrial automation companies.
 Service opportunities also exist in China’s IIoT, including in product design, supply chain and inventory management.
 But it is vital for any brand considering entering China to understand that it is a unique market and requires a carefully crafted approach.

 Market profiling, sales, channels, gaining access to decision makers, pricing and brand protection are only some of the aspects which need to be considered for a China strategy.
 Especially for small and medium-size enterprises the costs and challenges of doing business in China can easily be overwhelming.
 Choosing the right local partner to be successful in China will be paramount.

-Melchers has a long tradition in China with doing business for more than 150 years and can support you to successfully navigate through China’s manufacturing transformation.
+Melchers has a long tradition in China with doing business for 155 years and can support you to successfully navigate through China’s manufacturing transformation.
 Our services cover the entire value chain – from product development and manufacture through sales and marketing to after-sales service.
 For more information about establishing a presence or doing business in China, please contact Melchers at firstname.lastname@example.org.